Simla Conference: Criticism

-The Wavell Plan, in essence, proposed the complete Indianisation of the Executive Council, but instead of asking all the parties to nominate members to the Executive Council from all the communities, seats were reserved for members on the basis of religion and caste, with the caste Hindus and Muslims being represented on it on the basis of parity.
-Even Mahatma Gandhi resented the use of the words “caste Hindus”.
+The Wavell Plan, in essence, proposed the complete "Indianisation" of the Executive Council, but instead of asking all the parties to nominate members to the Executive Council from all the communities, seats were reserved for members on the basis of religion and caste, with the caste Hindus and Muslims being represented on it on the basis of parity.
+Even Mahatma Gandhi resented the use of the words "caste Hindus".

 While the plan proposed immediate changes to the composition of the Executive Council it did not contain any guarantee of Indian independence, nor did it contain any mention of a future constituent assembly or any proposals for the division of power between the various parties of India.

-Failure of the Simla Conference
+Failure

-Meanwhile,a general election had been held in the United Kingdom in July 1945 which had brought the Labour Party to power.
+Meanwhile, a general election had been held in the United Kingdom in July 1945 which had brought the Labour Party to power.
 The Labour party wanted to transfer power to the Indians as quickly as possible.
 The new government sent the Cabinet Mission to India and this proved to be the final nail in the coffin of the Wavell Plan.